Photo Retouching, Model Retouching, Photo Restoration, Scanning, and more...

 Q: WHAT IS THE DIFFERENCE BETWEEN PHOTO RETOUCHING AND IMAGE EDITING?

-"Simple" Editing: Editing (culling) is the process of selecting the better (to be used) images out of a larger group of images.
+A:"Simple" Editing: Editing (culling) is the process of selecting the better (to be used) images out of a larger group of images.

 Example: A wedding photographer shot 2500 images.
 A large amount of these pictures were test shots.
 Pictures with eyes open, the main object (for example the wedding couple within a group picture with the bridesmaids and groomsmen) focused, best lighting, etc., are the ones selected.